tantalising/Katakuti/README.md

 # katakuti

 A game of katakuti that I started to wrote for making my flutter skills better.
-I will probably not update this unfinished project.
+Pairing with other players feature is a bit unpolished but it has more than what a typical tic-tac-toe game contains like AI a mode and different levels of difficulty.
+And yes it has a dark mode.
 ## Getting Started

 This project is a starting point for a Flutter application.